phillbush/retrosmart-xcursor/README.md

 This fork differs from the original as follows:
 * New cursors for drag-and-drop operations (ask, copy, link, move, no-drop).
-* All DND cursors are based on the closedhand cursors, ones originally based on the regular arrow are linked to the closed hand ones.
+* All drag-and-drop cursors are based on the closedhand cursor, the dnd cursors originally based on the regular arrow are linked to the closedhand-based ones.
+* The closedhand cursors and cursors based on it have white and black versions (they were originally white only).
 * New {ul,ur,ll,lr}_angle cursors.
 * New {top,bottom,left,right}_tee cursors.